 Our cabins and rooms are simple; some are surrounded by trees and close to the sound of the brook at night — as is a beautiful and unusual open-walled building where most of us gather in the evenings for good conversation, games, singing by the campfire on cookout night, and special events such as celebrations of new 46ers.
 We gather for breakfast in our rustic dining room in the old farmhouse, and at that time food is laid out for making pack lunches.
 Dinner is served there family-style, and accommodations can usually be made, upon advance notice, for specific dietary needs.
 There is a laundry available to guests.
 WiFi is available, too, in limited ways, but, in general, we discourage the use of electronic devices so as to preserve the rustic nature of our camp.

-Please contact us for information about membership and reservations.
+Interested newcomers please contact us for information about membership and reservations.